General Dentistry Tulsa, OK

 In the 1840s, dentists started using a paste made of silver and mercury to fill cavities.
 This mixture would harden and protect the tooth for many years.
 But in the 1980s, new materials were developed that allowed dentists to use stronger, mercury-free fillings.

-Dr. Jerome uses white composite fillings instead of metal ones.
-We are a mercury-free practice because of the many benefits these fillings offer, including:
+Dr. Jerome uses white composite fillings instead of traditional metal ones.
+We are a mercury-free office because these modern fillings provide several important benefits for your teeth and overall dental health.
+Here’s why we prefer these dental fillings in our Tulsa, OK office:

 We usually recommend white fillings for most patients especially if you have a damaged metal filling or need a filling after a root canal.